Code of Conduct

-The chapel service is a central part of university life each week.
+The convocation service is a central part of university life each week.
 Speakers are chosen who present a warm spiritual emphasis to encourage, uplift, and inform.
-Graduate students in residency programs are encouraged to attend chapel and special conferences.
-All undergraduate full-time residential students are required to attend chapel services on Friday each week.
+Graduate students in residency programs are encouraged to attend convocations and special conferences.
+All undergraduate full-time residential students are required to attend convocation services on Friday each week.
 Attendance is taken.

 Character and Conduct

 Carolina University seeks to provide an atmosphere conducive to serious study and to the development of strong character.
 The welfare of the group and the individual is best promoted by adequate accountability, appropriate rules and regulations are published in the Student Guide.
 During course registration, students must sign a signature page stating that they agree to abide by the guidelines contained therein.
 Students should carefully read the Student Guide to Campus Life for Living and Learning.

 Students whose general conduct and influence are considered to be out of harmony with the standards of the Student Guide or out of harmony with standards of life and work believed to be essential to the academic, spiritual, and social welfare of the university may be expelled, suspended, or refused readmission.
 The university reserves the right to request withdrawal, even though there may be no specific breach of conduct calling for dismissal.

 Student Complaint Policy

 Carolina University is committed to a timely and fair resolution of all student complaints and provides a process for students to file formal complaints when they are dissatisfied with institutional policies, services, or employee actions.
 This process may apply to academic or nonacademic issues, but is typically applied in matters where formal policies and procedures are not in effect.
 In those areas, policies stated in the Student Guide or Academic Handbook take precedence.

 - Whenever possible and in a timely fashion, students should voice complaints informally with the faculty, staff, or other student/s involved.
 A list of university administration, faculty, and staff can be found at carolinau.edu/directory.